 According to a recent study by the Substance Abuse and Mental Health Services Administration (SAMHSA), an estimated 70 percent of people who use illegal street drugs are employed.
 Drug and alcohol abuse is, unfortunately, an incredibly common occurrence in today’s society.

-Unfortunately, no matter how tempting it may be to stay quiet, you can’t do nothing.
-You have a responsibility to this person, your employer and other colleagues to help ensure a safe environment.
+Unfortunately, no matter how tempting it may be to stay quiet, you can’t do anything.
+You have a responsibility to this person, your employer, and other colleagues to help ensure a safe environment.
 Here are some things you can do to help your colleague get the assistance they need.

 1. Decide on the Best Course of Action

 We tend to spend a significant amount of time with coworkers, which means we often develop relationships that go beyond simply “coworker.”
 This tends to make it even more difficult when we suspect someone has a substance abuse problem.
 Depending on the actions we take, feelings of betrayal can creep in.